 This is why help from a therapist can be greatly beneficial.
 Not only for you as individuals, but for the relationship as a whole.

 At HealthOne, we provide many types of counselling.
 Individual therapy focuses solely on you, your needs, and how you can improve.
-Couples therapy is about you and your partner.
+Couples counselling is about you and your partner.

-Our psychotherapist, Feven Gebremicael, has helped many people successfully navigate their challenges.
+Our psychotherapist, Feven Gebremicael, has helped many couples successfully navigate their challenges.
 We sat down with her to learn the key reasons why couples seek professional help.

 Communication is key, but it’s easier said than done.
 In fact, it’s one of the main challenges Feven sees in couples.

 “It might feel impossible to get your partner to hear or understand you.
 The fear of causing a fight or getting shut down when expressing your feelings is common," she says.

 "Most couples end up having the same argument over and over.
 Sometimes the content is different or the trigger varies.
 But the argument at its core is the same.
 This becomes a negative dance in the relationship.
 A skilled therapist can help you find your healthy rhythm again.”